AI-Assisted Scientific Assessment: A Case Study on Climate Change: Assessment Workflow

-\paragraph{Phase 2 (Sections):} Before Phase 2 we transitioned to the newly released Gemini 3 Pro Preview, due to its superior performance across multiple benchmarks.
+\paragraph{Phase 2 (Sections):} Before Phase 2, we transitioned to the newly released Gemini 3 Pro Preview, due to its superior performance across multiple benchmarks.
+We note this model switch as a potential confounding factor when estimating efficiency,\footnote{For analysis of AI contributions we report results for Phase 1 and 2+3 separately and focus on only Phase 2+3 for convergence assessment, avoiding the model change as a confounding factor.} though we believe its impact is limited: Phase~1 consumed only $\sim$11\% of total time (5h17m of 46h36m) and was dominated by human deliberation on report structure rather than model capability; furthermore, in a post-study survey, 69\% of participants perceived no meaningful difference in AI capabilities after the transition.
+Beyond the efficiency gains, we report separate results for outline vs. full report phases.
 The expert-curated outline from Phase 1 was expanded by the \assistant into a full-length report draft, then segmented into sections.
-Each section was grounded in the AMOC corpus with a pipeline that evaluated all documents from the corpus, iteratively in batches.
+Each section was grounded in the full AMOC corpus with a pipeline that evaluated all documents from the corpus, iteratively in batches.
 In each iteration, the \assistant identified the most relevant sources, replacing previous selections if more relevant ones were found.
 Finally, the \assistant revised the section text to incorporate in-text citations and references.
 The scientists then took over the drafts to curate, in groups, each individual section of the report.

 \paragraph{Phase 3 (Final Report):} In the last stage, the \assistant produced a new draft for the complete report by collating the different sections and producing a single coherent list of references and citations.
 A subset of the scientists then performed a final pass to improve the presentation, resolve any outstanding issues, check and sign off the content.
 As the very last step the \assistant performed an automatic reference check.